eoinkelly/notes/haskell/layout-whitespace-indentation.md

 * http://en.wikibooks.org/wiki/Haskell/Indentation

+*Any* kind of whitespace is also a proper delimiter for lexemes.
+Implications:
+    newline is the same as space and tab as far as the compiler is concerned
+    Q: so why can't i make a funciton with all tokens starting in first line does every file have an implicit module wrapper? if so I am always within a where block
+        => all new statements must start at the same level of indent => if i put my function bits all at same indent the compiler thinks they are separate expressions

+QUESTION: is there an implict where at top of all haskell files?

 ## Indentation rules

 1. Code which is part of some _expression_ should be indented further in than the